overtone1000/Rotation_Tool/README.md

         - Similar to combining work and coverage, the audit and analysis functions should be separate.
         - The foreach function is clumsy.
 Implementing iterator would be superior. __Took a stab at this an implementing an iterator was clumsier.__
 - [ ] Need a full exam code reconciliation
-- [ ] Need a list of valid radiologist names and to check included/excluded exams against those names
+- [x] Need a list of valid radiologist names and to check included/excluded exams against those names
-- [ ] Getting rid of generic table
+- [x] Getting rid of generic table
-- [ ] Search by exam description is broken
+- [x] Search by exam description is broken
+- [ ] Exam aliases (and their respective descriptions) aren't in the converage query